seriousran/awesome-qa/mds/rdf.md

 ## What is RDF
 : Framework for representing information(espeically metadata about web resource) in the Web
   - Resouce
   - Description
   - Framework
 : for Machine processible, readable, understandable Linked Data from web as database : has a [Graph Model](#graph-model)
+- RDF Schema
+  - RDF Schema gives additional information(Domain, Range) about preoperty.
+  - Describe the type(or Class) of Resource. ex)Book, Person, Publisher
+- RDF Syntac

 ### Events
 - mid 1990s: MCF(Meta Content Framework) - Ramanathan V. Guha & Tim Bray